AbhiRamMaddali/Algorithm/tree/AVL.md

 Think of an AVL tree like a **self-adjusting seesaw**.
 If one side gets heavier, it automatically shifts weights (rotations) to stay level.

 ---

-## TL;DR
+## TL;DR:"Too Long; Didn't Read.

-**AVL trees** are binary search trees that fix their own balance to stay short and efficient, using simple “twists” (rotations) whenever things get lopsided.
+AVL trees are binary search trees that fix their own balance to stay short and efficient, using simple “twists” (rotations) whenever things get lopsided.

 ---
 ```python
 class Node: